abendrothj/Doppel/README.md

 ## 🔒 Privacy & Security

-BOLA-Fuzz defaults to using a local LLM (Ollama) for any PII or sensitive-data analysis.
+Doppel defaults to using a local LLM (Ollama) for any PII or sensitive-data analysis.

 **Important:**
 - Never run against production APIs without explicit authorization